travigd/documentation/server/architecture-setup.md

 As Event Store is handling all security requests it will have all information about users.
 Event Store uses this information to check the Access Control Lists of streams and allows for fine-grained control of security.
 This will cause more internal requests served by Event Store and thus will be less performant.

+> [!NOTE]
-<span class="note">Per-stream access control lists require setting caching to private to ensure data is not cached in a shared cache, read [this article](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.9.1) for more information</span>
+> Per-stream access control lists require setting caching to private to ensure data is not cached in a shared cache, read [this article](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.9.1) for more information

 ### Hybrid Option